aditya423/oikos-cash-dex/README.md

 * Since Roslin didn't worked we were not able to connect the pages with the front page, so we merged it in a single page.
 After merging we got the issues with CSS was not working as expected, but also didn't got any time to work on it

 # Project Working:
 We hosted out work on Netlify to see that [click-here](https://oikos-cash-dex.netlify.app/).

 If you have to **Run** this project follow this steps:
-*
+1) Fork the repository
+2) Go inside the folder oikos-cash-dex in the Command Prompt
+3) Type the command "npm start"
+4) This will start the development server and you can see the website same as we hosted

-# Technologies Used:
+# Technology Used:
- React
+ ReactJS